Bringing XDG Desktop Portal support to Emacs

 CapabilityBoundingSet=

 Pairing this with a bwrap-sandboxed qutebrowser breaks the most ubiquitious functionality across Emacs: following links.
-When Emacs attempts to follow a link, it's not directly executing the qutebrowser binary with the URL as an argument, instead it calls a script that is silently shadowing it.
+When Emacs attempts to follow a link, it's not directly executing the qutebrowser binary with the URI as an argument, instead it calls a script that is silently shadowing it.

 Shadowing a program is achieved by creating a script with an identical name as the original program, but storing it in a path preceeding that of the original program.